windbench/WEMEP/mep/mep.rst

 --------------------
 WEMEP is a community project with the following objectives:

-* To develop an **international framework** to guide model developers and users on methodologies and best practices to conduct formal verification, validation (V&V) and uncertainty quantification (UQ).
+* To develop an **international framework** to guide model developers and end users on methodologies and best practices to conduct formal verification, validation and uncertainty quantification (VV&UQ).
 * To promote collaboration between modeling communities and foster **interdisciplinary research** and development towards integrated models.
 * To make model evaluation **traceable** through best practices for model evaluation and benchmarking and through open-access repositories of models, validation cases and data analysis scripts.